flo-stilz/3D-Visual-Grounding-with-Transformers/README.md

 # 3D-Visual-Grounding-with-Transformers
+(add qualitative results as a impression)

 ## Introduction
 3D visual grounding is the task of localizing a target object in a 3D scene given a natural language description.
 This work focuses on developing a transformer architecture for bounding box prediction around a target object that is described by a natural language description.

-## Setup + Dataset +
+## Setup + Dataset
 For the setup and dataset preparation please check the ScanRefer [github page](https://github.com/daveredrum/ScanRefer).

-## Models
+## Results
-To reproduce our results we provide the following model along with the weights and the command.
+To reproduce our results we provide the following commands along with the results.

 <table>
     <col>